seszele64/sejm-data-scraper/README.md

 # how to run
 - run main.py module
 - you may need proxy for scraping it fully as sejm frame limits connection around halway through

+# data
+- for now only the basic data of MPs is scraped (elected_date, party_list, constituency, no_of_votes, oath_date, club_name, parliamentary_experience, name, surname, birth_date, birth_place, education, school, profession), although i might broaden the functionality in the future